gkapfham/www.gregorykapfhammer-old.com/biography.md

 Validation](https://cs.gmu.edu/icst/index.html), and a reviewer for journals such as [Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
-Along with serving as a review panelist at the U.S. National Science Foundation, Kapfhammer works as a program chair and general chair for international workshops and conferences.
+Along with serving as a review panelist at the [U.S. National Science Foundation](https://nsf.gov/), Kapfhammer works as a program chair and general chair for international workshops and conferences.

 {% comment %} Describe published papers and research awards {% endcomment %}

 <p>

-Gregory Kapfhammer collaboratively publishes papers, such as {% include_cached _popovers/paper_reference.html cite="Walsh2017" trailing="," %} {%
+Gregory Kapfhammer collaboratively publishes papers like {% include_cached _popovers/paper_reference.html cite="Walsh2017" trailing="," %} {%
 include_cached _popovers/paper_reference.html cite="Alsharif2018" trailing=","
-%} and {% include_cached _popovers/paper_reference.html cite="McMinn2019"
+%} and {% include_cached _popovers/paper_reference.html cite="McMinn2019" %} at
-trailing="," %} at venues like the <a href = "https://conf.researchr.org/series/issta">International Symposium on Software Testing and Analysis</a>, the <a href = "https://cs.gmu.edu/icst/index.html">International Conference on Software
+venues like the <a href = "https://conf.researchr.org/series/issta">International Symposium on Software Testing and Analysis</a>, the <a href = "https://cs.gmu.edu/icst/index.html">International Conference on Software